Girlhood (film): Plot

 Lady sets up a fight with a girl in a rival group.
 Lady is beaten, and has her shirt torn off which is viewed as a disgrace.
 Due to her loss, her father cuts all of her hair off and makes her keep her distance from the group.
 Vic/Marieme wants to prove to herself, as well as Lady, that she has the strength to beat their rival.
 Vic wins the battle by ripping the girl's shirt off and cutting her bra, leaving her topless.
-Both Lady and Vic's brother express their pride.
+Both Lady and Djibril express their pride.

-Vic is physically assaulted by her brother when he finds out she slept with Ismaël, so she leaves home and starts to work for Abou, a local drug dealer.
+Vic is physically assaulted by Djibril when he finds out she slept with Ismaël, so she leaves home and starts to work for Abou, a local drug dealer.
 Vic lives in an apartment with Monica, a prostitute also working for Abou, and sells drugs in a gang of young men.
 She wears dresses, makeup and a blonde wig while selling at parties, but otherwise binds her breasts and wears loose baggy clothing.
 When her boyfriend discovers she has been binding her breasts, they fight.

 Afterwards, Vic goes to a party at Abou's place where she shares a tender moment dancing with Monica.
 Abou approaches and tries to kiss her, but she tells him no and pushes him away.
 Vic goes to Ismaël's place to tell him she's done with Abou and he offers to let her stay at his place and marry her.
 Vic refuses, telling him she doesn't want that kind of life.
 She attempts to go back home, but when she is buzzed in, she cannot bring herself to enter.
 Vic cries for a moment, regains her resolve and, with a determined look on her face, walks away.